0xCAF2/calciumpy/docs/index.md

 hero:
   name: calciumpy
-  text: An interpreter to "run" JSON in Python.
+  text: An interpreter that lets you "run" JSON in Python.
   actions:
     - theme: brand
       text: Get Started